pet-informatica/programa-de-ferias/Readme.md

 ### UI Framework

-All the website design is built along with [Material UI](http://www.material-ui.com/#/).
+All the website design is built along with [Semantic UI React](https://react.semantic-ui.com/introduction).
 You can see the docs in order to learn how to construct new components.